Bordumkill1/github-slideshow/_posts/0000-01-02-Bordumkill1.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-It is what it is
+It is what it is,
 Use the left arrow to go back!